Home / Handyman Services / How Much Does Drywall Repair Cost? 2025 Prices

 Cost: $250-800

-Ceiling work costs more due to difficulty.
-Gravity works against you, requiring special equipment and techniques.
-Water stains on ceilings often indicate roof leaks or upstairs plumbing issues.
-Fix the source before repairing cosmetic damage.
+Ceiling work tends to cost more due to its difficulty, since gravity works against you, and special tools and techniques may be required to complete it successfully.
+Water stains on ceilings often indicate roof leaks or plumbing issues, which should be fixed first before proceeding with cosmetic damage repair work.

 Corner Bead Damage